Software Development

 DDRx memory

 Rowhammer was originally a tactic to read/close DRAM memory repeatedly like you were pounding it with a hammer which triggered charge leakage to adjacent memory.
-Bits got flipped and you could break out of virtual memory pages.
+Bits got flipped and you could exploit this.
 This problem has only become worse since it was discovered and now similar attacks can be done with WebGL, remote over a network, attacking a VM host and all it's guests, and the mitigations so far don't work.

 • DRAM scaling can't continue due to rowhammer style attacks (memory read disturbances)